 Academy for Future Teachers

-The Academy for Future Teachers is a three-week summer program for bright, talented, diverse high school students seriously considering a career teaching math or science in an urban environment or in a math or science field.
+The Academy for Future Teachers welcomes bright, talented and diverse high school students seriously considering a career teaching math or science in an urban environment, or a math or science career track.

 What is AFT about?

 - Secondary Mathematics

 - How individual style affects students and co-workers

 - The relevance of STEM in everyday life